Frequently Asked Questions

 I always suggest to people to bring their bikes and ride the bike paths to see the island.
 My favorite swimming spots are Steps and Fishermans beaches.
 Look for beach treasures at Pocomo and Quaise. plan a day to Great Point and Coatue, you'll need an over-sand permitted vehicle, to watch the seals and explore this beautiful nature preserve.
 My favorite historical site is The Oldest House-I love the historically correct kitchen garden and walking trail on the property.
 Another must see is the tiny village of Siasconet, or 'Sconset for short, on the eastern side of the island.
 Pack a picnic and ride your bikes out there on Milestone bike path and grab some of the famous cookies at 'Sconset Market, then walk down to the beach or along the 'Sconset bluff trail.
 I'm keeping my favorite sunset spot a secret, sorry (not sorry), but Madaket beach is well known for its dazzling sunsets.
 Favorite walking trails: Squam Swamp, the state forest, Quaise Pasture, Millbrook (but watch out for Lyme ticks in the summer!!!).

 You can find vegan options at these restaurants: Lemon Press, The Green, Pi Pizzeria, Shangri-La Kitchen, Sushi by Yoshi.
 But most restaurants are very accommodating and you can call ahead and ask if they can prepare a vegan meal for you.
-Grab a good cup of jo or tea from The Bean or the Handlebar Cafe, or sit down at the new cozy Corner Table Cafe at the Nantucket Culinary Center for a light lunch and coffee/tea.
+Grab a good cup of jo or tea from The Bean, the Handlebar Cafe or the new Roast'd General Store, or sit down at the new cozy Corner Table Cafe at the Nantucket Culinary Center for a light lunch and coffee/tea.

 On Saturday mornings head downtown to the Cambridge St. and Union St. intersection for the Sustainable Nantucket Farmers and Artisans Market (you might see us there!).